Edric-Matwiejew/QuOp_MPI/README.rst

 Building FFTW3 and HDF5 From Source
 ===================================

 If parallel versions of FFTW3 and HDF5 packages are not available on your system, these packages can be built from source.
 For a comprehensive overview of their installation, please consult the documentation provided by the FFTW and HDF5 projects.
-The below commands should work with most Debian-Based and MacOS systems:
+The below commands should work with most Unix-like systems:

 ::